 "I suggest to include the unadjusted data to the main paper (ESM Figure 3) and describe these findings as we do not know the exact model where over-adjustment start to happen."

-The unadjusted results and figure has been added to the main paper and described in the results section.
+The unadjusted results and figure have been added to the main paper and described in the results section.
 We've also added a sensitivity analysis confirming which covariate(s) attenuates the associations.

 "In a trajectory analysis, the interaction between time and the main predictor (NEFA in this case) is of major interest.
 The authors check for this interaction only as the last step of their model building (see ESM).
 I would suggest to perform this as the first step of the analysis (M0), and drop this term, if it is non-significant or does not improve model fit.
 Furthermore, given that this interaction was dropped from the model, it is hard to except the major conclusion that NEFA predicts progression of beat-cell dysfunction.
 Actually what is found here is that NEFA are related to beta-cell function in repeated cross-sectional analyses and NEFA related differences in beta-cell function remain constant over time."

 The reviewer makes an excellent point regarding the importance of conducting an interaction check in the early stages of model building.
-We have incorporated this new approach in the analysis and report on the results in the paper.
-In simple terms, the reviewer is correct that without an interaction term the model is essentially "repeated cross-sectional analyses", however, GEE handles the analysis in a slightly more nuanced approach.
-GEE calculates the estimates of the association of NEFA on the outcomes at any given time point, taking into consideration the inherent multivariate structure of the repeated measurements of the outcome variables.
+We have incorporated this new approach in the analysis and report on the results in the revised paper.
+In simple terms, the reviewer is correct that without an interaction term the model is essentially "repeated cross-sectional analyses", however, GEE handles the analysis with a slightly more nuanced approach.
+GEE calculates the estimates of the association of NEFA with the outcomes at any given time point, taking into consideration the inherent multivariate structure of the repeated measurements of the outcome variables.
 As such, inherent similarities in the outcome measurements over time within a subject are included in the computation of the GEE estimates.
 This nuance provides substantially more power to the model and the proceeding results.
 See ref 27 in the manuscript for more detail on this statistical technique.
-Within the manuscript we have expanded on this nuance to clarify the interpretation.
+Within the manuscript we have expanded on this nuance to clarify the interpretation ( … location ..).

 "The model building is based on literature data which is the right way to build the models but a more detailed discussion on over-adjustment is required before interpretation."